smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 3 - The Palace Games.md

 Theron's hand moved to his belt - not for a weapon, but for the small tablet he kept there.
 Taking notes.
 "These are serious accusations, Majesty."

 She felt the familiar tightness in her chest.
 The same helpless rage that had defined her marriage, her motherhood, her entire cursed existence on this island.
 She'd tried so many times to stop this.
 To warn people.
 To find someone who would listen.

-"They're not accusations.
-They're confession."
-She leaned forward.
-"The thing below is learning, growing stronger.
-The labyrinth won't hold it forever.
-When it breaks free-"

 "You're suggesting the King knowingly harbors a monster?"
 Theron's stylus scratched against wax.
 "That he's built this entire project to contain his... what are you claiming, exactly?"